 A Tiffany lamp is a truly beautiful thing.
 Dating back to the Art Nouveau movement of the early 20th century, these extravagantly decorative lamps and light fittings now constitute highly collectable art pieces.

-Hand crafted by Tiffany & Co in the style of Louis Comfort Tiffany, the iconic stained glass lamps, lamp shades, lights and window panels were created by soldering together small pieces of coloured glass to produce enchanting and individual objects.
-Genuine Tiffany lamps were made between 1890 and 1930 and original antique pieces now fetch tens of thousand of pounds.
+Hand crafted by Tiffany & Co in the style of Louis Comfort Tiffany, the iconic stained glass lamps, lamp shades, lights and window panels were created by soldering together small pieces of colored glass to produce enchanting and individual objects.
+Genuine Tiffany lamps were made between 1890 and 1930.
+Tiffany lamps’ value can be anywhere from $4,000 to over $1 million.
+The most expensive Tiffany lamps sell for upwards of $1 million.
 The highest price ever paid for a Tiffany lamp was at Christie’s auction in 1997: $2.8 million.

 Fast forward a hundred years or so and today’s replica Tiffany style lamps are mass produced in places like China, India and Vietnam.
 Unlike the original manufacturing techniques, modern production methods use industrial water jet machines to cut bits of glass from large sheets of stained glass.
 The individual shards are then ‘hand crafted’, meaning assembled by hand, by trained factory workers to a set design – there’s nothing unique about them.

 As an unfortunate consequence, it is now becoming increasingly difficult to tell the difference between a ‘real’ Tiffany lamp and the much newer ‘fakes’ – which can give lovers of authentic Tiffany lamps a real headache.
 As a discerning investor in fine antique lighting, it therefore pays to be extra vigilant and wide awake, ready to spot a fake when you see one.
 Here, it’s worth bearing in mind a couple of useful mantras: